 - Analyses and results - Form of presentation and discussion of analyses and results;

 - Conclusions - Foundation and correctness against the goal(s) and achieved results;

 - Research limitations and suggestions for new research - Presentation of the research limitations and restrictions and suggestions for new studies on the theme;

 - Compliance with the editorial norms of scientific publications set by the American Psychological Association (APA) - 6th ed.;

 - Wording - Suitability, correctness, clarity and objectivity.

 Following evaluation of the articles by the Referees, the articles recommended for publication will undergo the following reviews:

 - By the authors, to review the adjustments recommended by the reviewers;

 - By RGNE’s editorial team, to review the normalization, with the Portuguese language, with the English language, and the article’s final format.

-Revista de Gestão e Negócios do Esporte (RGNE) is a six-monthly periodical, published in the months of May and November of every year.
-RGNE ’s graphic presentation is based on the standards in the Manual published by the American Psychological Association (APA), a guide on the standardization of scientific publications vastly acknowledged and used by the international academia.
+The Revista de Gestão e Negócios do Esporte (RGNE) is published every six months, with publication in May and November of each year.
+The graphical presentation of the RGNE is based on the standards of the American Psychological Association (APA) Handbook, a guide to standardizing the production of foreign scientific histories and widely used internationally.